SCIENCE 10th

 4.

-information contained in living and extinct organisms continue to provide us
+genetic information contained in living and extinct organisms continue to

 5.